Roar1827/Ryan-Clements/aboutme.md

 ## Previous Experience

 **Digital Architect** *Innovasium* (2013-2014)
-- Led small teams from planning through to launch on large scale web application builds.
+- Led small team from planning through to launch on large scale web application build.
 - Worked closely with clients to understand objectives and architect application to suit.
 - Full stack development, from database schema design to front end CSS work and everything in between.
 - Utilized modern JavaScript frameworks including AngularJS in order to deliver leading-edge solutions.